M-137 (Michigan highway): Route description

 M-137 began at the southern end of Interlochen State Park at an intersection with Vagabond Lane.
 Farther south, the roadway continues toward Green Lake Airport as County Road 137 (CR 137), also known as Karlin Road.
 The state highway was a two-lane road that meandered north, passing the entrance to the state park and near the Interlochen Center for the Arts.
 The road continued along the isthmus between Green and Duck lakes.
 North of the school, the highway passed through a wooded section before entering the community of Interlochen itself near the Green Lake Township Hall.
 There M-137 ran almost due north before terminating at its connection with the rest of the state trunkline system at US 31 at Interlochen Corners.
 The roadway continues north of US 31 as South Long Lake Road after the M-137 designation ended.

 M-137 was maintained by MDOT like other state highways in Michigan.
 According to the department in 2010, 4,868 vehicles used the highway daily on average.
+No section of M-137 had been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.